spencertipping/tau/doc/pi.md

 ## Examples/tests
+**TODO:** convert these into a much more cohesive structure, where we go through different data types and operations and such

 ```bash
 $ bin/sigma-fast 'n10 px x>1 (x x>5) (x x+2 x x+1) x+1; M?>_'
 0 false (0 false) (0 2 0 1) 1